civichacker/schemamodels/README.md

 - Are the field names correct?
 - Are the required fields present?
-- Does the input match the expectations set forth by the generated dataclass?
+- Does the input match the datatype expectations set forth by the generated dataclass?

 ## License